-To guide the discussion a survey has been distributed to a number of Greek users participating to the event.
-The main purpose was to collect insights on the first-hand experience of users on the validation, integration, and use of satellite-based data and services for disaster risk management.
-It was composed by a set of questions designed to investigate the motivations that led or could lead users to adopt satellite-based solutions, the related benefits and challenges.
+To guide the discussion a survey has been distributed to many Greek users participating to the event.
+The main purpose was to collect insights on the first-hand experience of users on the validation, integration, and use of satellitebased data and services for disaster risk management.
+It was composed of a set of questions designed to investigate the motivations that led or could lead users to adopt satellite-based solutions, the related benefits and challenges.

-Launched in Mid-May, the survey was completed by 63 respondents, however only 57 could be considered as complete and valid replies and thus used for the purposes of the following analysis.
+Launched in Mid-May, the survey was completed by 63 respondents, however only 57 could be considered as complete and valid replies and thus used for the following analysis.